Skip to main content

 Adding ingredients to a recipe

-When you build or edit a recipe, you pick ingredients from the library you have already set up and tell the system how many you need.
+When you build or edit a recipe, you pick ingredients from the library you have already set up and enter how many you need.

 Ingredient items with names, costs, and unit details